ezebunandu/gohome/hueLightScheduler/README.md

 ## To-Dos

-- Configure the timezone within the container
+- Configure the timezone within the container [DONE]

-- Make the night start and end times configurable via the config.yml file
+- Make the night start and end times configurable via the config yml file [DONE]

 - Make the lights that are powered on/off a list rather than a single light name